 To improve store-level oversight and accountability, RadioShack will also overhaul its field supervision structure.
 The company is currently conducting a 300-unit test of four new supervision models, one of which will be implemented system-wide in 2006.

 At the same time, the chain is implementing such IT initiatives as better forecasting by item, new labor scheduling software and improved promotion planning.

 Edmondson said that these improvements will help it better leverage its core infrastructure in implementing new revenue-generating venues, like its wireless kiosk programs, that will change the company from a value business to a growth business.
-By way of example, he noted that the 546 wireless kiosks that RadioShack rents from Sam's Club will generate $150 million this year and produce $3,050 in sales per square foot, compared with $342 per square foot for the average RadioShack store, and $1,800 per square foot for the much-vaunted Apple Stores.
+By way of example, he noted that the 546 wireless kiosks that RadioShack rents from Sam’s Club will generate $150 million this year and produce $3,050 in sales per square foot, compared to $342 per square foot for the average RadioShack store, and $1,800 per square foot for the much-vaunted Apple Stores.

 The company’s Sprint kiosks, which will multiple nearly tenfold to 500 units by 2007, are even more productive, squeezing out $5,000 in sales per square foot, he said.